tkarabela/ensight-reader/docs/source/design-howto.rst

 Copying data from other case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a convenience method to append parts (geometry only) from different case:
+There are convenience methods to append part geometry and variable data from a different case:

 ::